spring-attic/spring-flex/build-spring-flex/resources/readme.txt

-"docs" contains the Spring BlazeDS Integration reference manual and API Javadocs "projects" contains all buildable projects, including sample applications "projects/build-spring-flex" is the directory to access to build the Spring BlazeDS Integration distribution "projects/spring-build" is the master build system used by all Spring projects, including Spring BlazeDS Integration "projects/org.springframework.flex" contains buildable Spring BlazeDS Integration project sources
+"docs" contains the Spring BlazeDS Integration reference manual and API Javadocs "projects" contains all buildable projects, including sample applications "projects/build-spring-flex" is the directory to access to build the Spring BlazeDS Integration distribution "projects/spring-build" is the master build system used by many Spring projects, including Spring BlazeDS Integration "projects/org.springframework.flex" contains buildable Spring BlazeDS Integration project sources

 See the readme.txt within the above directories for additional information.